The Best Free Verse Poems of All Time

 Emily Dickinson and Walt Whitman were the mother and father of American free

-verse, but they seem to have been as unalike as
+verse, but they were as unalike as

 night and day.
 Whitman claimed to be a rogue and wrote freely about sex and